Seeing the big picture

 Communities of Health I am so inspired by those who work, help and support the health of our communities whether that be through medical research, not-for-profit organisations, our on-ground practitioners or those who gather to make a difference.
 I try to volunteer my creative services where I can to support these amazing communities of health, as … Continue reading Community & Health

-“Picturing ideas” with Schools and Universities I’m very lucky to be able to work with the Education sector to help schools and universities ‘Picture their ideas‘ through visual storytelling.
+“Picturing ideas” for Education I’m very fortunate to be able to work with the Education sector to help schools, universities and education providers ‘Picture their ideas‘ through visual storytelling.
 Below are some examples of how I have drawn out the ideas of our educators, researchers and students.
 I just love my job!!
-A Strong Foundation … Continue reading Schools and Universities
+Bullying & Cyber-bullying – … Continue reading Schools and Universities